-- Some categories of people face multiple disadvantages based on a combination of class, race, ethnicity, and gender. - Non-white men earn less than white men; women earn less than men; so non-white women have a combined disadvantage
+- Some categories of people face multiple disadvantages based on a combination of class, race, ethnicity, and gender. - Non-white men earn less than white men; women earn less than men; so non-white women have a combined disadvantage.

-Consider This: Intersection theory investigates the interplay of race, class, and gender often

-Test Bank for Social Problems 6th Edition by Macionis IBSN 9780133985009 resulting in multiple dimensions of disadvantage.
+Consider This: Intersection theory investigates the interplay of race, class, and gender often resulting in multiple dimensions of disadvantage.
 L.O.2.5 Apply sociological theory to the issue of poverty.